 A nutritionist could host an informative lunch about how healthy eating habits can help maintain energy levels throughout the day.
 Many workers report they lack motivation in the afternoon, but high protein or fiber snacks can give you a boost to finish the workday.
 This is a topic that can promote the well-being of employees while also benefiting the company with higher levels of productivity.

-Making good first impressions is useful for networking, forming relationships with your coworkers and can advance career opportunities, which is why how to make a first impression would be a good topic for a lunch and learn event.
+Making good first impressions is useful for networking, and forming relationships with your coworkers and can advance career opportunities, which is why how to make a first impression would be a good topic for a lunch and learn event.
 These social skills can help employees in and out of work.

 Offering tips on how to be a better communicator is a great topic for lunch and learn events in the workplace because communication is an important skill for every profession and is a helpful social skill out of work as well.
 An expert could give advice on how to improve and practice oral and written speaking skills.
 Employees can benefit from a presentation like this and use the skills to be more effective team members.